 The good news?

-If you get either rowing machine from the Manufacturer, you can get a 1-year membership to iFit Coach included with your rower.
+If you get either rowing machine from the Manufacturer, you can get a Full membership to iFit Coach included for a limited time with your rower.

-So you can try iFit Coach out for the full year to see if it’s right for you.
+So you can try iFit Coach out first to see if it’s right for you.

 Note: You don’t need iFit Coach to use either machine – they will both work fine without iFit. iFit is simply an add-on option if you want it.